 We would like to provide you the latest updates regarding our Shrine

 The latest Public Health Order (No. 4) has allowed us to open our grounds for the pilgrims to visit, however, as per the guidelines of the Diocese of Wollongong, our Shrine Church is being opened only for the celebration of the Holy Mass.
-Weekday Masses are celebrated at 11am, the church is opened at 10.45am and once the congregation has left, the church is locked and disinfected.
+Weekday Masses are celebrated at 11am, the church is opened at 10.45am.
 As per the compulsory contact tracing names and contact details will be taken on arrival.

 Fatima Days: 13th of the Month